rclone/rclone/docs/content/flags.md

-      --oos-copy-cutoff SizeSuffix                          Cutoff for switching to multipart copy (default 4.656Gi) --oos-copy-timeout Duration                           Timeout for copy (default 1m0s) --oos-disable-checksum                                Don't store MD5 checksum with object metadata --oos-encoding MultiEncoder                           The encoding for the backend (default Slash,InvalidUtf8,Dot) --oos-endpoint string                                 Endpoint for Object storage API --oos-leave-parts-on-error                            If true avoid calling abort upload on a failure, leaving all successfully uploaded parts for manual recovery
+      --oos-copy-cutoff SizeSuffix                          Cutoff for switching to multipart copy (default 4.656Gi) --oos-copy-timeout Duration                           Timeout for copy (default 1m0s) --oos-disable-checksum                                Don't store MD5 checksum with object metadata --oos-encoding Encoding                               The encoding for the backend (default Slash,InvalidUtf8,Dot) --oos-endpoint string                                 Endpoint for Object storage API --oos-leave-parts-on-error                            If true avoid calling abort upload on a failure, leaving all successfully uploaded parts for manual recovery
       --oos-max-upload-parts int                            Maximum number of parts in a multipart upload (default 10000)